Douglas22/Douglas22.github.io/README.md

 #My websight made use of the following

-* David Miller/Black rock digital for a MIT licenced bootstrap template http://startbootstrap.com/template-overviews/modern-business/
+* David Miller/Black rock digital for a MIT licenced bootstrap starter template http://startbootstrap.com/template-overviews/modern-business/

 * Pixabay for some of the images